 - HMRC Tax Professional Graduate Programme on Facebook

-The HMRC Tax Professional Graduate Programme usually lasts four years and prepares graduates to:
+The HMRC Tax Professional Graduate Programme usually lasts three years and prepares graduates to:

 - lead and influence teams.